 Moroccan Tea Glasses with Gold Rims

-Coffee is important, but in many Arab countries (especially in the Maghreb), sweet tea with mint is the number one drink.
-A set of six hand-painted glasses, often in vibrant colors (turquoise, fuchsia, and deep navy blue) with gold decorations, makes a beautiful Eid gift.
+While coffee is a staple, in many Arab countries, especially in the Maghreb, sweet mint tea is the drink of choice.
+A set of six hand-painted glasses, often in vibrant colors (turquoise, fuchsia, and deep navy blue) with gold decorations, makes a beautiful and culturally thoughtful Eid gift.
 They can be used not only for drinking tea but also as stylish tealight holders or small vases for single flowers.

 - Each glass is individually mouth-blown and hand-painted by masters